underneathall/pinferencia/docs/install/index.md

 ### Alternatively

-You can also choose install `Pinferencia` without `uvicorn`, and install other ASGI server you prefer later.
+You can also choose install `Pinferencia` without `streamlit`, in this mode, you can only run backend of pinferencia.

 <div class="termy">